blwfish/LrC-classification/README.md

 Color:Blue
 Class:SPB
 Num:73
-Num:173?     (uncertain, with fuzzy-numbers flag) Classified   (marker indicating image was processed but no metadata detected)
+Num:173?       (uncertain, with fuzzy-numbers flag) Sequence:Best  (best/sharpest frame in a sequence) Sequence:SEQ_2024-12-22_14-35-26  (sequence membership) Classified     (marker indicating image was processed but no metadata detected)
 ```

 **Note:** The `Classified` keyword is automatically added when an image is processed but no racing metadata is detected.
 This helps distinguish between "not yet processed" and "processed with no detections".